 A very interesting seasonal cocktail, this ginger snap martini is a culmination of all the flavors and spices associated with the cold days of winter.
 It also does a wonderful job of recreating one of the favorite holiday treats in liquid form.

 It was created by mixologist Nick Mautone (author of the 2004 book "Raising the Bar").
 He has masterfully layered a lot of flavor into the drink, bringing the taste of fresh-baked ginger snaps to life.
-It pairs Grey Goose La Poire Vodka with molasses, fresh ginger, cinnamon, cloves and allspice for an intriguing martini you'll want to share at any winter party.
+It pairs Grey Goose La Poire Vodka with molasses, fresh ginger, cinnamon, cloves, and allspice for an intriguing martini you'll want to share at any winter party.

 Gather the ingredients.

-Garnish with a slice of ginger.
+Garnish with the remaining slice of ginger.
+Serve and enjoy.

 - You can use whole allspice.
 The whole berries offer more flavor and can be broken with a muddler if you're forceful.
 The same advice pertains to whole cloves.